COMPUTER SCIENCE DEPARTMENT

 Our graduate program in Computer and Information Systems blends technically oriented computing courses with more applied business oriented courses, making it an ideal program for professionals wanting to continue their education or for individuals wanting to retrain in computing.

 The collaborative online graduate program in Information Technology Management combines the worlds of technology and business strategy through a multidisciplinary curriculum aimed to prepare you to become an IT leader in any industry.

 Our undergaduate programs in Computer Science or Management Information Systems, along with our many certificates and minors, provide an excellent foundation to these advanced degrees.

 The App Factory is a creative, professional, interdisciplinary group on campus that develops mobile apps for clients throughout the region.
 Graduate and undergraduate students, along with faculty from computer science, business, art and design, and other disciplines, collaborate to create apps in a startup company style environment.
 Students gain real world experience working with clients and working on live projects as part of internships or course credit.

 The demand for computer science professionals will grow well into the future.
 The US Department of Labor - Bureau of Labor Statistics projections show that many computer science professions will increase much faster than the average for all occupations.

-The Association for Computing Machinery (ACM) in their Top 10 reasons to major in Computer Science list computing jobs as among the highest paid while offering the highest job satisfaction of any occupation.
+The Association for Computing Machinery (ACM) lists computing jobs as among the highest paid while offering the highest job satisfaction of any occupation.
 They also state "having a computing major provides a foundation of knowledge, problem solving, and logical thinking which serves as a competitive advantage regardless of the field you choose."